 This is mostly untrue.
 Most reputable pest control companies will give you an upfront cost for services that will not change after the service is done.
 If a service is going to cost substantially more, then you should be contacted before the service is completed.

-Additionally, if you receive an estimate, your pest control professional should be able to give you a fair idea of what, if any costs will fluctuate, but this would only be necessary in very specific instances.
+Additionally, if you receive an estimate, your pest control professional should be able to give you a fair idea of what, if any, costs will fluctuate.
+This would only be necessary for very specific instances.

-There are many natural or non-toxic ways to handle pest control, but we wary of pest control companies that claim to be “green” as there are no regulations placed on this term.
-Most pest control companies use chemicals, some of which are toxic, but many of which are safe to use around children and pets.
+There are many natural or non-toxic ways to handle the pest control.
+But be wary of pest control companies that claim to be “green.”
+As there are no regulations placed on this term.
+Most pest control companies use chemicals, some of which are toxic, but most of them are safe to use around children and pets.

-If a company claims to be “green,” you may want to find out what exactly they mean by the term, and make sure you aren’t paying a premium just for their name.
+If a company claims to be “green,” you may want to find out what exactly they mean by the term.
+Make sure you aren’t paying a premium just for their name.

 Be wary of letting any stranger into your home, whether they look the part or not.